Jump to:

 8. N-8 When G-4 employees under 21 get immigrant status, their parents become eligible.

-9. N-9 When G-4 employees get immigrants status, their brothers and sisters or children under 21 become eligible.
+9. N-9 When G-4 employees get immigrant status, their brothers and sisters and children under 21 become eligible.

 Nonimmigrant Visas